 There are minimal differences between regional versions.
 At the end of each level is a rice ball, which Alex then eats as the map screen pops up.
 Also known as “onigiri“ in Japan, these are bits of rice clumped together and wrapped in seaweed, usually with some kind of fish or other filling.
 Later revisions of Miracle World, built into the Sega Master System II, actually have Alex eating a hamburger instead.
 This version also swaps the buttons to a normal configuration.
 On another note, the currency used in Miracle World is a U with two lines through it, called a Baum.
 The symbol for Japanese yen is a ¥, or a Y with two lines in it.
 This symbol also shows up the Master System game Zillion.

-Despite the numerous Sega compilations and remakes, Alex Kidd has barely been featured in any of them.
+Despite the numerous Sega compilations and remakes, Alex Kidd has only been featured in a few of them.
 Outside of a handful of Virtual Console releases for the Wii, the only major package comes in the form of the Sega Vintage Collection, named Alex Kidd & Co.
 The only game in the collection starring Alex Kidd is the first one, Miracle World, as the other two games are Super Hang-On and Revenge of Shinobi.
 They’re all just ROM dumps, but the emulation, developed by M2, is excellent, and it includes versions from all territories.

 Segagaga is a brilliant Japanese Dreamcast game where you get to take control of Sega to help it win the video game war (naturally, this was before they bowed out of the console race back in 2001).
 At one point, you run into Alex Kidd.